jsnyder/arm-eabi-toolchain/README.md

 With homebrew you can install those dependencies like this:

-> brew install mpfr gmp libmpc texinfo
+> brew install mpfr gmp libmpc libelf texinfo

 Requirements (Ubuntu)